SignalProducer

 Swift

-public func logEvents(identifier: String = "", events: Set<LoggingEvent.SignalProducer> = LoggingEvent.SignalProducer.allEvents, fileName: String = #file, functionName: String = #function, lineNumber: Int = #line, logger: @escaping EventLogger = defaultEventLog ) -> SignalProducer<Value, Error>
+public func logEvents(identifier: String = "", events: Set<LoggingEvent.SignalProducer> = LoggingEvent.SignalProducer.allEvents, fileName: String = #file, functionName: String = #function, lineNumber: Int = #line, logger: @escaping EventLogger = defaultEventLog ) -> SignalProducer<Value, Error>Parameters

 Return Value